jhackett1/railsy-nextjs-prisma-example/README.md

 This will clone the repo and install the dependencies with [create-next-app](https://nextjs.org/docs/api-reference/create-next-app).

+Next, apply the database schema with `npm run schema:load`.

-You can boot it up with `npm run dev`.
+You can then boot it up with `npm run dev`.
 It will be on [localhost:3000/posts](http://localhost:3000/posts)

+## 🧪 Testing

+You can run the Jest unit tests with `npm test`.

+Cypress end-to-end tests can be run with `npm run cypress`, provided a local server is already running.

 ## 🧬 Configuration